sahilcode17/DigitalProducts/README.md

 ###    `Demo`
 Deployed on @Netlify

-open [https://digital-products.netlify.app](digital Products) to view the site.
+Open [https://digital-products.netlify.app](digital Products) to view it in the browser.